 Neighborhood Concept considers the most appropriate location of different land uses within the neighborhood and on its boundaries.
 Low density housing would typically be located on the interior of the neighborhood, in order to protect the sensitive residential area from intense land use effects on the periphery of the neighborhood.
 Typically, larger neighborhoods would also provide for the location of schools and community facilities such as parks and fire stations within this central area.
 Moderate or high-density housing would be located toward the periphery of the neighborhood and on collector streets.
 These residential land uses may be used as a buffer area between commercial and lower density residential land uses.
-Commercial land uses would be located toward the arterials, so as not to encourage commercial traffic in the residential neighborhood, and would incorporate buffer yards and/or screening fences when located adjacent to residential uses.
+Commercial land uses would be located on the outer limits of the neighborhood at intersections of arterial streets.
+These would be oriented toward the arterials, so as not to encourage commercial traffic in the residential neighborhood, and would incorporate buffer yards and/or screening fences when located adjacent to residential uses.
 Commercial land use within a neighborhood would be limited to retail sale of goods and personal services primarily for persons residing in the adjacent residential areas.